 How can I build an AI app without a huge budget?

 Start with a focused scope and use cost-effective technology.
 Our Rapid MVP Development service is designed for this.
-We help you identify a core problem and solve it using the most efficient model—whether it's an LLM or a traditional NLP tool—to validate your idea without a massive upfront investment.
+We help you identify a core problem and solve it using the most efficient model—whether it's an SLM, open-source LLM, or traditional NLP tool—to validate your idea without a massive upfront investment.